peter-mouland/web-caddy/GULP-TASKS.md

 This will [build](#build) your site, then using [gulp-bump](https://www.npmjs.com/package/gulp-bump) with [gulp-replace](https://www.npmjs.com/package/gulp-replace) patch the version number in all the docs (package.json, bower.js, *.md and *.html).

 This will then push the committed code to github and tag github with the new version.
 If configured (within config/index.js) it will also push to the AWS using [gulp-aws](https://www.npmjs.com/package/gulp-aws) and push to the gh-pages branch for github.io using [gulp-gh-pages](https://www.npmjs.com/package/gulp-gh-pages).

+### Transferring ownership

+First make sure that the component is not in the bower repo by running `bower search my-component`.
+If the component exists, run `curl -X DELETE "https://bower.herokuapp.com/packages/PACKAGE?access_token=TOKEN"`.

+`gulp transferOwnership --oldUser=someone --newUser=someone-else`